Blackprint/engine-js/README.md

         this.myData = 123;
         this._log = '...';

-        // If the data was stored on this, they will be exported as JSON
+        // If the data was stored on this field ".data", they will be exported as JSON
         // (Property name with _ or $ will be ignored) this.data = {
             get value(){ return this._value },